News

 Lifestyle

-In terms of lifestyle, Chen suggested improving sleep quality and avoiding using cell phones and computers before bed to reduce blue light interference with sleep.
-Additionally, he believes in exercising brainpower through reading and learning.
+In terms of lifestyle, Chen suggested improving sleep quality and avoiding using cellphones and computers before bed to reduce blue light interference with sleep.
+The doctor also recommended exercising brainpower through reading and learning.

-Chen also recommended developing stress-relieving habits, such as socializing, traveling, and listening to music.
-For patients with severe brain fog due to high stress, he recommends aromatherapy to regulate the secretion of stress hormones.
+Chen also recommended developing stress-relieving habits such as socializing, traveling, and listening to music.
+For patients with severe brain fog due to high stress, the doctor recommended aromatherapy to regulate the secretion of stress hormones.
 Studies have shown that inhaling lavender and rosemary essential oils can lower cortisol, thus having an antioxidant effect.

 Reducing Heavy Metal Toxicity

-Chen advised that to reduce heavy metal intake, one should avoid using low-quality cosmetics; minimize consumption of large fish; and check old water pipes, paint, and cookware at home.
+To reduce heavy metal intake, Chen said, one should avoid using low-quality cosmetics, minimize consumption of large fish, and check old water pipes, paint, and cookware at home.

-Chen also suggested that exercise, drinking water, and eating dietary fiber can help eliminate heavy metals through sweat, urine, and feces.
-In regard to dietary recommendations, he suggested eating more detoxifying foods, such as:
+Chen also suggested that exercising, drinking water, and eating dietary fiber can help eliminate heavy metals through sweat, urine, and feces.
+In regard to dietary recommendations, the doctor suggested eating more detoxifying foods such as:

-- Sweet potatoes, pumpkin, and black fungus, which are rich in dietary fiber, help remove heavy metals from the intestines
+• Sweet potatoes, pumpkin, and black fungus, which are rich in dietary fiber and help remove heavy metals from the intestines

 Are Brain Fog and Dementia Related?